 Since rapid and efficient communications are the key to an efficient callout, it is vital that Group members be able to reach the Group DO without difficulty.
-When it is technically possible, the use of call-forwarding allows a DO to automatically transfer all his telephone calls to the telephone number of his relief; this prevents the need for apprising all the Group members of a new DO phone number.
-Another way to avoid difficulty in members knowing what number to call to reach the DO is to use an unmanned answering machine which provides a message with the Group's current alert posture and the current DO's name and telephone number.
+Ideally, the DO will use a telephone equipped with call-waiting so members may reach the DO by telephone even while on the phone executing the callout.
+Also, when it is technically possible, the use of call-forwarding allows a DO to automatically transfer all his telephone calls to the telephone number of his relief; otherwise, all Group members must be told of the new DO phone number.
+Another way to avoid difficulty in members knowing the DO telephone number is to use an answering machine which lists the Group's current alert posture and the DO's name and telephone number.
 However it is accomplished, continuity of the links between Group members and their Dispatch Officer is essential.